Markets

 • Adjusted EBITDA of $154.1 million, compared to the $147 million analysts polled by FactSet were expecting.

 • Revenue of $1.6 billion, lower than the $1.7 billion Wall Street was penciling in.
-The company noted its revenue took a $168 million hit from from certain legal, tax, and regulatory reserve changes and settlements.
+The company noted its revenue took a $168 million hit from “from certain legal, tax, and regulatory reserve changes and settlements.”

-“As we look ahead, we are entering a transformational phase for Lyft — 2026 will be the year of the AV with deployments in the US and overseas, he said.
+CEO David Risher said in a statement that 2025 “was an incredible year in Lyft’s comeback story,” adding that “as we look ahead, we are entering a transformational phase for Lyft — 2026 will be the year of the AV with deployments in the US and overseas.”

-Lyft — which has a market cap of about $6.7 billion — announced an additional stock buyback of up to $1 billion.
+Lyft — which has a market cap of about $6.7 billion — also announced an additional stock buyback of up to $1 billion.
 The company previously announced that it authorized $750 million of buybacks in May.

 More Markets